fchichorro/Linepithema_humile/README.md

 ## TODO

-- add egg incubation times, larval and pupal period duration from NewelBarber1913
+- update my_data file with egg incubation times, larval and pupal period duration at different temperatures from NewelBarber1913
+- (time allowing): larval length-weight and time-length relationships from the literature - maybe within Laurent Keller's publications from the 80-90s

-## Issues
+## Questions/issues

-- NewelBarber1913 has some data on egg/larval/pupal durations for some temperature values, but data on queen larvae is missing.
+- NewelBarber1913 has some data on egg/larval/pupal durations for some temperature values for males and workers, but data on queen larvae is missing.
 Maybe more recent literature has more info on queen larval development?
 - I did not find in the AmPep the trait "larval period duration".
 How to add this potential relevant information to the my_data file?

 ## Useful bibliography